 - 10–12 medjool dates, 1 cup loosely packed (175g), pitted

 - 2 tsp extra virgin coconut oil

-- Line a 9x5 loaf pan with plastic wrap, allowing extra to hang over edge.
+- Line a 9×5 loaf pan parchment paper allowing extra to hang over edge, or use a silicone pan.
 Set aside.

-- While dough is resting add pitted dates to small food processor or blender (I was able to use my NutriBullet).
-Add 1 tablespoon of non-dairy milk and vanilla extra to blender and process until smooth.
+- While dough is resting, add pitted dates to small food processor or blender (I was able to use my NutriBullet).
+Add 1 tablespoon of non-dairy milk and vanilla extract to blender and process until smooth.
 (You may need to scrape down the blender cup/bowl a couple times.)

 - Spread coconut flour dough into lined loaf pan, pressing flat and evenly into all four corners.
 Add date paste and use spatula to spread an even layer onto base.

 - Melt chocolate and coconut oil together in medium microwave safe bowl in 15 second increments, stirring in between until fully melted.
 Pour melted chocolate into pan and spread smooth.

 - Place pan in fridge and allow bars to set for 20-30 minutes (I do not recommend putting bars in freezer here because I found it makes the crust too hard).

 - Once the bars have set, lift out and place on cutting board.
 Using a large sharp knife slice bars into 16 squares.
 (You can wipe knife between each cut with paper towel if you want no crumbs on the squares)